-- 1- Tax provision shortfall has amounted to LE 117mn as September 30th, 2013 (December 31st, 2012: LE95mn). we have issued a qualified opinion on the consolidated financial statement regarding this for the year ended 31st December 2012. - 2- National Glass and Crystal Company (S.A.E) subsidiary- as September 30th ,2013 has not prepared a technical study to determine the inventory value impairment and the end of service compensation value, therefore we could not determine the sufficiency of the provision for both, and issued a qualified opinion on the consolidated financial statement for the year ended 31st December 2012.
+- 1- Tax provision shortfall as of 31 December 2013 amounted to LE 28 Million (31 December 2012: 79 Million).
+We have qualified our audit report for the year ended 31 December 2012 in this regard. - 2- National Glass and Crystal Company (S.A.E) subsidiary- has not prepared a technical study to determine the end of service compensation value, therefore we could not determine the sufficiency of the provision, and issued a qualified opinion on the consolidated financial statement for the year ended 31st, December 2012.

-Qualified Opinion
+Qualified Opinion:

-In our opinion, except for the effect on the financial statement, referred to in the previous two paragraphs, the Consolidated Financial Statements give a true and fair view, in all material aspects of the financial position of Abu Dhabi Islamic Bank - Egypt S.A.E and of its financial performance, cash flows for the Nine months then ended in accordance with the instructions of the preparation and the presentation of Consolidated Financial Statements of the Egyptian Banks issued by the Central Bank of Egypt on December 16th, 2008, as well as with relevant Egyptian laws and regulations.
+In our opinion, except for the effect on the financial statement, referred to in the previous paragraphs, the Consolidated Financial Statements give a true and fair view, in all material aspects of the financial position of Abu Dhabi Islamic Bank and of its financial performance, cash flows for the year then ended in 31st, December 2013 accordance with the instructions of the preparation and the presentation of Consolidated Financial Statements of the Egyptian Banks issued by the Central Bank of Egypt on December 16th, 2008, as well as with relevant Egyptian laws and regulations.

-Emphasis of matter:
+Emphasis of Matter

-1- Without qualifying our report, we draw your attention to Note (2-b) of the notes to the Consolidated Financial Statements, despite that the Bank's accumulated losses have reached LE 3.56bn which exceeds half of the issued capital (31st December 2012: LE 3.69bn) In accordance to article no. 69 of the companies Law no. 159 of 1981, shareholders extraordinary general assembly meeting should be held to decide the continuity of the Bank.
-The Consolidated Financial Statements have been prepared based on the going concern principal based on the assumption that the Bank's shareholders paid amounts under capital increase by an amount of LE 1,861mn as of 30th September 2013.
-Shareholders extraordinary general assembly meeting was held on 29th April 2013 which decides the continuity of the Bank.
+Without qualifying our report, we draw your attention to the following:

+- 1- Note (2-B) to the Consolidated financial statements, the Bank's accumulated losses as of December 31st 2013 have reached LE 3,563mn (December 31st 2012: LE 3,692mn) which exceeds half of the issued capital.
+In accordance to article no. 69 of the companies Law no. 159 of 1981, shareholders extraordinary general assembly meeting will be held to decide the continuity of the Bank.
+The Consolidated Financial Statements have been prepared based on the going concern principal based on the assumption that the Bank's shareholders paid amounts under capital increase by an amount of LE 1,861mn as of 31st December 2013. - 2- Note no. (38) To the Consolidated financial statements, At February 2012, The Bank raised legal case to proof un constitutional of tax on income form treasury bills as the bank incurred taxable losses for the years subjected to the legal case, According to legal and tax advisors estimation, the case has high probability of success.